Andrey9kin/andreydevyatkin.com/content/_index.md

           * Immutable Could infrastructure using HashiCorp Packer and HashiCorp Terraform

-          * Orchestrating applications using AWS ECS/Kubernetes/HashiCorp Nomad
+          * Orchestrating application deployment using AWS ECS

-          * Infrastructure and application secret management using HashiCorp Vault

           * Cloud infrastructure and application security

           * Compliance in the Cloud environments

-          * Building and scaling Continuous Integration and Continuous Delivery pipelines using Jenkins
+          * Building and scaling Continuous Integration and Continuous Delivery pipelines

     - type: 'section/simple'
       hash_id: 'certificates'